JANAGIRAM-KUMAR/GAIT-BASED-CHECKIN-SYSTEM/README.md

 - Note:
   - Currently, the app uses a **file upload port** to simulate real-time data capture from a mobile device.
   - In future iterations, this can be replaced with live streaming or direct mobile app integration.

-### Demo:

-A demo video of this application is attached in the demo_assets folder.

 ### Future Improvements: